Configuring Cloudflare Tunnel

 How it works

-Cloudflare tunnels work by opening four connections from your machine to at least two different Cloudflare data centers.
+Cloudflare tunnel work by opening four connections from your machine to at least two different Cloudflare data centers.
 Your domain is proxied through Cloudfare which uses these open connections to reach your server.
 This way there is no need to expose your machines directly to the Internet.

-That’s it in a nutshell and now we can take a look how to configure a tunnel.
+That’s it in a nutshell and now we can take a look how to configure a Cloudflare tunnel.

 Setup

-Creating the tunnel
+Creating Cloudflare tunnel

 Before you begin you will need a Cloudflare account obviously.
 For our purposes even the free plan will be enough.